harshalc35/100-days-of-code/log.md

 **Today's Progress**: Worked further with Python Pandas Lib.
 Learned to take File input in python as DataFrames.
 Implemented set of operatations on SF Salaries Dataset from Kaggle.

 **Thoughts**: Pandas will require more practise on different datasets, further to test my ability to work with Pandas and handling large data.

+### Day 2: January 4, 2017

+**Today's Progress**: Slow progress today taking my time to understand Pandas Lib.
+Worked further more on SF salaries Dataset.

+**Thoughts**: Today's session was short as occupied in other work.
+More work needs to be done in upcoming days.